Pi4J/pi4j.github.io/content/getting-started/developing-on-a-remote-pc.md

 `sudo find / -iname java` and use the result in your configuration.

 For instance: a Raspberry Pi Zero (type 1) with ARMv6 requires a specific Java version for this type of processor.
-This is described more in detail on ["Java for ARMv6/7/8](https://pi4j.com/documentation/java-installation/).
+This is described more in detail on ["Java for ARMv6/7/8"](https://pi4j.com/documentation/java-installation/).
 If you use Azul Zulu JDK, you will need to change the configuration to:

 ```
 target.remote.jre=/usr/lib/jvm/zulu11.41.75-ca-jdk11.0.8-linux_aarch32hf
 ```

-**Congratulations**

-You should be able to open the new project with your preferred java IDE.
-The IDE should be able to recognize the project as a valid Maven project.

 ### Explore the new project template